 The curriculum leading to an Associate in Science degree in Information and Computer Science is designed to prepare individuals for employment as technical assistants to professional and administrative personnel using computers.
-Students may choose one of five areas of specialty: Network Support Specialist, Database Support Specialist, Information Security Specialist, Mobile Developer Specialist and Software Developer Specialist.
+Students may choose one of the following areas of specialty: Network Support Specialist, Information Security Specialist, and Software Developer Specialist.
 Skills in writing, speech, and mathematics complete the preparation for employment.
 The program requirements are designed to facilitate transfer to the baccalaureate programs in Information and Computer Sciences at UH Mānoa, UH West Oʻahu and UH Hilo for those students who wish to continue their education while working in the industry.